Ellapanstumpe/Advanced-SQL-for-Data-Engineers/README.md

 Please download the following dump files to your local machine, then import to your database on your phpMyAdmin or MYSQL WORKBENCH.

-chicago_crime.sql
+chicago_crime.sql\
-chicago_public_schools.sql
+chicago_public_schools.sql\
-chicago_socioeconomic_data.sql
+chicago_socioeconomic_data.sql\

-You can find my solutions on all of the questions from my repositories.
+You can find my solutions for all of the questions about the project from my repositories.
 For your convenance,  following code is for the solutions on Exercise 4: Using Transactions